Homecoming 2016 – There’s No Place Like SNHU

 There's No Place Like SNHU: 50 Years of Student Life

 The Class of 1966 - the first class to receive 4-year degrees from the institution - celebrated their 50th Reunion with a series of events on campus, including a panel discussion on student life featuring President Paul LeBlanc, Dr. Ann ShapiroMerv Newton '66, Dan Sullivan '66, (former class president), Dean Heather Lorenz, and current SGA President Jess Gallant.
-Watch the video.
+Watch the Panel Discussion.

 - Michael J. Rizzi '09 '10G '12MBA, Young Alumni Award - Rizzi is a frequent career volunteer on campus, helping UC students on their career development paths.
 He is also a donor to the Bradley Three Year Business Honors Program Scholarship Fund, and actively engaged in SNHU events and community building.